 Although chances are slim, you may see redirects on your own site(s).

-If you do experience any redirects, please report them to us at email@example.com, including the landing URL and a screenshot where possible so that our team can get this blocked.
+If you do experience any redirects, please report them to us by sending a ticket via our Support Ticketing System, including the landing URL and a screenshot where possible so that our team can get this blocked.
 If you can manage to capture a HAR file of the actual redirect this will enable us to block it even quicker.